mdabir1203/42-Exam-Concepts/pull_request_template.md

 [ ] Add an **Intutive understanding**  of your given solution in the doxygen.

-[ ] Add the benefits of your Algorithmic solution. with space and time complexity if possible.
+[ ] Add the benefits of your Algorithmic solution. with space and time complexity if possible under the intutive solution.

 [ ] Add and commit to the git changes ```git add *``` and ```git commit -m "soln: added lv1 fncName" ```